kitnato/neverquest/source/data/manual.md

 #### Gems

 Gems are items that can be applied to gear.
-They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that (resulting in e.g. four gems being dropped by a stage 25 boss).
+They are dropped by [bosses](#bosses), one at stage 10 and one more for each boss encounter after that.
+For example, four gems are dropped by the boss ons stage 25.

 Up to 5 gems can be applied to a piece of gear.
-Once applied, gems are consumed and cannot be removed or moved to a different piece of gear.
+Once applied, gems are consumed and cannot be removed or transferred to a different piece of gear.

 The gem types are the following, associated with their corresponding [elemental damage](#elemental-damage) types: